-The annual report must be uploaded as original pdfs to the ECVS website (online submission) before the deadline of 31st of July.
-In addition, an electronic version and a signed paper version should be sent to the ECVS office before the deadline of 31{st} of July.
+The annual report must be submitted uploaded as original (not scanned) PDFs to the CredEv website (access via your ECVS) before the deadline of 31st of July.
+As of July 2020, hard copies and electronic copies on data storage devices no longer need to be sent to the ECVS Office.